dssg/hitchhikers-guide/curriculum/4_programming_best_practices/pimp-my-dotfiles/README.md

-# dotfiles - working on every computer and feel just like home
+# dotfiles - make working on any computer and feel just like home

 On this tutorial, you'll learn about `dotfiles`, what they are, why are they important and how to use them.